Skip to main content

 Indiana Depo-Provera® Lawsuit Lawyers

-Since it’s approval in 1992, many women have relied upon Depo-Provera®, the injectable birth control shot, as a viable and safe family planning tool.
-But recent studies have determined that the risk of developing meningioma brain tumors is 5.6 times higher for women who have used the Depo-Provera® shot.
+Since it’s approval in 1992, many women have relied upon Depo-Provera® as a viable and safe family planning tool.
+But recent studies, however, show that the risk of developing meningioma brain tumors is 5.6 times higher for women who have used the Depo-Provera® shot.

-If you or someone you know has been diagnosed with a tumor of the meninges, our attorneys would like to speak with you today.
+If you receive a diagnosis of a tumor of the meninges, our attorneys would like to speak with you today.

-The statute of limitations restricts the amount of time you have to file suit after the meningioma diagnosis has been made.
+The statute of limitations restricts the amount of time you have to file suit after receiving the meningioma diagnosis.
 The clock is ticking!
 Call the Indiana Depo-Provera® Lawsuit Lawyers today for legal assistance at (888) 639-9501.

 Charles P. Ward